Heat (Heat Wave)

 of the day.

-Avoid too much sunshine.
-Sunburn slows the skin's ability to cool
+- Avoid too much sunshine.
+Sunburn slows

 itself.
-The sun will also heat the inner core of your body, resulting in
+The sun will also heat the inner core of your body, resulting

 dehydration.
-Use a sunscreen lotion with a high sun protection factor (SPF)
+Use a sunscreen lotion with a high sun protection factor

 rating.

-Postpone outdoor games and activities.
-Extreme heat can threaten
+- Postpone outdoor games and activities.

-the health of athletes, staff, and spectators of outdoor games and activities.
+the health of athletes, staff, and spectators of outdoor games and

-Avoid extreme temperature changes.
-A cool shower immediately after
+- Avoid extreme temperature changes.
+A

 coming in from hot temperatures can result in hypothermia, particularly